divprasad/USUV_submission/README.md

 ### Notes

-- Ensure that the sample metadata object is submitted before running the experiment and run scripts.
+- Ensure that the sample metadata objects are submitted before submitting the experiment and run metadata objects.
 - Ensure that the TSV files include all required fields for metadata XML generation.